-The increase in MTT reduction that resulted from treatment of SK-N-SH neuroblastoma with CM764 could occur from two potential causes: 1) an increased number of cells available to reduce MTT as compared to the untreated control condition, and/or 2) some direct effect to increase the activity of the enzymes that reduce MTT in each treated cell as compared to untreated cells.
-In order to determine whether the CM764-induced increase in MTT reduction was a result of increased cellular proliferation and therefore more cells being available to reduce MTT, the CyQUANT Cell Proliferation Assay was used to measure DNA replication.
-Cells were treated with CM764 for up to four days prior to staining with CyQUANT GR dye and quantification as described in Methods.
-Results are shown in Figure 4.
-There was no significant difference in DNA replication observed at any time point up to four days between cells treated with 10 μM CM764 and untreated control cells.
-In addition, these results were confirmed by counting DAPI-stained cells, which showed no significant differences between treated and control groups (data not shown).
+quantification as described in Materials and Methods.
+Results are shown in Fig. 4.
+There was no significant difference in DNA replication observed at any time point up to 4 days between cells treated with 10 μM CM764 and untreated control cells.
+In addition, these results were confirmed by counting DAPI [4',6-diamidino-2-phenylindole]-stained cells, which showed no significant differences between treated and control groups (data not shown).
 These data indicate that treatment of SK-N-SH neuroblastoma cells with 10 μM CM764 does not result in increased DNA replication or cellular proliferation above that of normal cell turnover and proliferation.
-The results further show that treatment for longer than 24 h, up to 4 days, had no toxic effect on the cells.
+The results further show that treatment of longer than 24 hours, up to 4 days, had no toxic effect on the cells.
 Thus, the increased reduction of MTT observed in CM764-treated cells could be attributed to stimulated reductive metabolism without a concurrent stimulation of cell division.